 Via di S. Francesco a Ripa, 151, 00153 Roma, Italien

 Urbana 47 – hipster and food heaven in Monti

-Urbana 47 is very much like Baylon, and people come here to hang all day from brunch time to dinner time.
+Urbana 47 is very much like Baylon.
+People come here to hang out all day from brunch time to dinner time.
 The menu has a killer brunch and burger, if the impossible thing would occur – that one would want to eat something else than pizza and pasta, and fresh juices if one is tired of Italian wine 😉

 Via Urbana, 47, Roma, Italien

 Queen Makeda – brewed beer and a great hangout spot

 Pic from Queen Makeda’s Facebook.
 Queen Makeda is located close by the Colosseum.
 The menu offers a vast array of options.
 From brewed beer and drinks to Danish smørrebrød (open-faced rye bread sandwiches), wok and burgers.
 If the weather is good Queen Makeda has a nice, sunny garden – a bamboo garden as they call it themselves.

 Via di S. Saba, 11, 00153 Roma, Italien